July Days: Demonstrations

 The morning of July 3, 1917, the First Machine Gun Regiment planned out demonstrations to carry out later that day.
 With the help of Bolshevik activists, they elected a committee to help delegate resources and to gather support.
 On the evening of July 3 demonstrations broke out in Petrograd.
 Led by the First Machine Gun Regiment, armed soldiers marched through the streets, with workers and other divisions of soldiers quickly joining as they marched to the Tauride Palace.
 These demonstrators marched under the slogan "All Power to the Soviets", wanting the group to not only seize but use their power.
 Throughout the day, soldiers fired their rifles into the air and commandeered vehicles.

 The following day, July 4, the protests continued, with more soldiers and workers joining in, including a division from a nearby naval base.
-The protestors also grew more violent, breaking and shooting into apartments and attacking wealthy passersby.
+The protesters also grew more violent, breaking and shooting into apartments and attacking wealthy passersby.
 The crowds outside of the Tauride Palace demanded to see a government official, and the Soviet Leaders sent out Viktor Chernov.
-When he tried to calm the crowd, they instead seized him, with one protestor famously shouting, "Take power, you son of a bitch, when it is handed to you!"
+When he tried to calm the crowd, they instead seized him, with one protester famously shouting, "Take power, you son of a bitch, when it is handed to you!"
 The crowd continued to hold Chernov hostage until Trotsky made his way through the crowd, urging the crowd to release the man, which they did.

 The protesters, most of them Bolshevik supporters, attempted to gain support from the Bolshevik party.
 But when they gathered near the Bolshevik headquarters, Lenin initially refused to see them.
 In the end, he simply gave them a brief speech, yet refused to give them his support, with the Bolshevik party pulling their support soon after.
 Without any leadership to support them, the protesters soon dispersed.

 At midnight on July 3, the Soviet leaders called a closed meeting, and the consensus was that they would not be forced to take power.
 They also proceeded to blame the Bolsheviks for the demonstrations, though it is unclear whether the Bolshevik party actually orchestrated the entire event, or if it was simply a spontaneous demonstration that happened to include Bolshevik supporters.
 In either case, the Bolshevik party refused to openly support the demonstrations.

 The military authorities sent troops against the demonstrators, leading to many arrests and possibly several hundred deaths due to the violence in the streets.
 The Socialist Revolutionaries and Mensheviks supported punitive measures against the insurgents.
 They began to disarm workers, disband revolutionary military units, and carry out arrests.
 On July 5–6 the offices and printing plant of Pravda and the headquarters of the Bolshevik Central Committee were destroyed.
 On July 7 the Provisional Government issued an order for the arrest of Lenin, who was forced to go underground.
 On July 8 troops loyal to the regime arrived in Petrograd from the front.